 - Requires close collaboration between sales and marketing.
 Effective account based marketing relies on hand-in-glove collaboration - a potential challenge for SaaS companies of any size.

-Best Tools for Account Based Marketing
+Account Based Marketing Tools

 In most industries, customers care about more than price alone - and often, your company's identity and vision play a role in determining whether a potential customer wants to become associated with you.